siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 =1+\frac{2GM}{rc^2}.
 $$

-The factor of two is a direct consequence of equal loading of both aspects of the probe.
+The factor of two is a macroscopic summary of the more detailed derivation that follows in chapters 12a and 12b: a null Maxwell probe carries two equal stress sectors, and a static toroidal closure samples both axial channels symmetrically.

 ## Light bending